ravivyas84/atypicalpm/src/content/docs/what-is-pm/what-is.md

 2. [Value Driver](./my-definitions/value-driver)
 3. [Problem Solving Function](./my-definitions/problem-solving-function)

-Then there are definition given by vetrans of the Industry
+Then there are definition given by veterans of the Industry

 - [Shape up by Ryan Singer](../what-is-pm/popular-definitions/shape-up)